47 GHz transverter

 5. GPS disciplined 122.4 or 127.5 MHz reference oscillator to set PLL reference input

-Here I use a nice unit by Leo Bodnar.
-It has 1 output (3.3V CMOS level) from 450 Hz to 800 MHz and it uses GPS reveiver for very stable output frequency.
+It has 2 separate outputs (3.3V CMOS level) from 1 Hz to 1400 MHz and it uses GPS reveiver for very stable output frequency.

 Output power up to 13.7 dBm